Javizata/learning-neural-networks/README.md

 # learning-neural-networks
-Repository dedicated to learn from scratch neural networks.
+Repository dedicated to learn from scratch neural networks in order to improve my stack and knowledge.
 With explanations :)